chschnell/build-qt5-rpi/README.md

    This allows you to wake the console screen saver using your mouse or touchscreen.

+When you're done you can close your Pi login session by entering the `exit` command.

 ## Example

-In this example we will build Qt's `minibrowser` for the Pi and run it without X11.
+In this example we will cross-build Qt's `minibrowser` for the Pi and run it without X11.
+The `minibrowser` example uses Qt's [WebEngine](https://doc.qt.io/qt-5.9/qtwebengine-overview.html) component which embeds the Chromium browser.

 On the host, add Qt's host tools (for `qmake` etc.) to your PATH: